AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: windows; local settings menu

-There's often a button to the right of these local toolbars that opens a local settings menu.
+There is often a button to the right of these local toolbars that opens a local settings menu.
 This menu either contains more actions you can perform in that view or various configuration settings allowing you to change the behavior or display of the view.